 The practice of topping creates large, gaping wounds that trees struggle to seal.
 These wounds form openings for decay or disease organisms, which can quickly move throughout a tree.
 Decaying stubs in turn create weak points in the branch structure.

-Topping (see photo above) is a terrible pruning practice.
-There are other pruning methods that reduce the height of a mature tree while protecting it and preserving its beauty, as shown in the illustration below.
+Topping (see photo above) is a terrible trimming practice.
+There are other trimming methods that reduce the height of a mature tree while protecting it and preserving its beauty, as shown in the illustration below.
 Contact a certified arborist for help.

 Make Proper Cuts